saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_15_DDoS Protection.md

  You cannot move a virtual network to another resource group or subscription when DDoS Standard is enabled for the virtual network.
 If you need to move a virtual network with DDoS Standard enabled, disable DDoS Standard first, move the virtual network, and then enable DDoS standard.
 After the move, the auto-tuned policy thresholds for all the protected public IP addresses in the virtual network are reset.

-### Task 3: Enable DDoS for an existing virtual network

-1. Select **Create a resource** in the upper left corner of the Azure portal.

-3. Enter the name of the virtual network that you want to enable DDoS Protection Standard for in the **Search resources, services, and docs box** at the top of the portal.
-When the name of the virtual network appears in the search results, select it.
-4. Select **DDoS protection**, under **SETTINGS**.
-5. Select **Standard**.
-Under **DDoS protection plan**, select an existing DDoS protection plan, or the plan you created in step 1, and then select **Save**.
-The plan you select can be in the same, or different subscription than the virtual network, but both subscriptions must be associated to the same Azure Active Directory tenant.

 ### Task 3: Disable DDoS for a virtual network

 1. Enter the name of the virtual network you want to disable DDoS protection standard for in the **Search resources, services, and docs box** at the top of the portal.
 When the name of the virtual network appears in the search results, select it.